-The Jewish holiday of Purim (Festival of Lots) begins tonight, February 28, 2018, and lasts one full day.
+The Jewish holiday of Purim (Festival of Lots) begins the evening of March 20th, 2019 and lasts one full day.
 It is one of the most joyous of all Jewish holidays, as they celebrate the deliverance of the Jewish people from annihilation in the ancient Persian Empire!

 The Story of Purim

 The story of Purim is recorded in the Book of Esther with three main characters: Esther, her cousin Mordecai and Haman, the evil man who plotted to destroy the Jewish people.
 The Jewish people celebrate the fall of Haman, who came close to executing a plot to exterminate the Jewish people.
 Instead, the people were saved because of the heroic planning of Mordecai and Esther.

 Haman was from the nation of Amalek and had authority over all the princes, and the king’s servants bowed down to him.
 However, Mordecai did not bow because he was a Jew.
 This was a transgression of the king’s command (Esther 3:3).
 This angered Haman and he plotted to destroy all the Jews in the entire kingdom (Esther 3:6) The king accepted Haman’s counsel and handed over the fate of the Jewish People to him.
 Haman then made plans to exterminate all of the Jews.
 (Esther 3:8-11).

 Esther, an orphan who had been raised in Persia by her cousin Mordecai, was a beautiful, young Jewish woman.
 When Vashti, the Queen of Persia, fell out of favor with Ahasuerus, King of Persia, Esther became Queen.
 The king did not know she was Jewish.